 My father made a living in a sports entertainment field and traveled a lot, passing through towns, cities and countries, drinking and carousing.
 It was a "love 'em and leave 'em" mentality back then, so I don't begrudge my father the lifestyle he had when he was young.
-I could have been one of countless bastards left behind by him or any one of his fellow performers after a one night stand.
+I could have been one of countless children he left behind without knowing after a one night stand.

 But I'm not.
 My story is different.